 • Accelerates the treatment of skin diseases such as psoriasis, eczema, acne.

-Negative impact
+Negative Impact

 • Can lead to sunstroke, a dangerous condition that can be fatal.

-• Causes an exacerbation of chronic diseases.
+• Causes exacerbation of chronic diseases.

-• calls sunburn and photodermatitis.
+• Calls sunburn and photodermatitis.

 • Reduces visual acuity.